Marine use case

 Month (i.e. 12, 11, 10, …) was also used as a factor, and bathymetry and distance to coast were trialled in initial models but later dropped.

 Bathymetry data had the resolution and rough extent that we wanted to use for all environmental variables.
 Some acoustic sensors were deployed in bays or shallow water too close to shore to be overlapped by bathymetry or other marine environmental grids.
-In order to estimate values, where these nearshore sensors were deployed, average values were generated based on the close cell values to extend the boundary of the grid to the shore using the raster R package with the focal function (see line 21 of the first script).
+In order to estimate values, where these nearshore sensors were deployed, average values were generated based on the close cell values to extend the boundary of the grid to the shore using the raster R package with the focal function (see line 65 of the R script).

 For each environmental variable where there were years of monthly data or there were daily data available an average value was calculated for each month.
 This resulted in twelve folders, one for each month, with a set of the same monthly averaged variables, where each variable in each folder had the same name, one that also matched the name used for each column of data used to generate the model.
-Each of these variables was processed in a loop (see line 248 of the first script) where each raster with the same month in the file name was read in, stacked, averaged, and adjusted to the same resolution as the bathymetry data with the raster function ‘projectRaster’.
+Each of these variables was processed in a loop (see line 145 of the R script) where each raster with the same month in the file name was read in, stacked, averaged, and adjusted to the same resolution as the bathymetry data with the raster function ‘projectRaster’.
 The focal function was then used to fill in missing values close to the shore; the boundary was then set to match the bathymetry data and the averaged raster was written to the appropriate month file.
-Correlations between grids were checked with a correlation matrix (Figure 2) based on 1000 random point locations (see second script: lines 29 – 51).
+Correlations between grids were checked with a correlation matrix (Figure 2) based on 1000 random point locations (see R script: lines 302 – 314).
 Highly correlated variables would have been removed.

 Figure 4.
 This is a prediction of Bull Shark distribution for each month.
 The results are averaged from 2011 to 2021 and are repeated multiple times to simply show the predicted changes during migration.